Gillesedgy/9-1-front-end-portfolio-project/proposal.md

 ## User Stories

-- As a user, When I visit the page I will first be presented woth the rules of the game (i.e About page, How to play)
+- As a user, When I visit the page I will first be presented with the rules of the game (i.e About page, How to play)

 * As a user, after reading the rules I'll click on a link (Im' Feeling Lucky")to start playing the game